What are Oral Piercings?

 Some of the potential side effects you may experience with an oral piercing include:

-- Your mouth contains bacteria.
-When bacteria gets into a piercing, it can lead to infection.
+Infection: Your mouth contains bacteria.
+When bacteria get into a piercing, it can lead to infection.
 You're at the highest risk of infection immediately after getting the piercing before the hole has healed.
 Touching the jewelry with your hand, using tobacco products, and putting other objects in your mouth can increase your risk of infection.

-- Pain and swelling are common side effects of oral piercings.
-In extreme cases, your swelling could close off your airway, making it difficult to breathe.
+Pain and Swelling: Pain and swelling are common side effects of oral piercings.
+In extreme cases, swelling could close off your airway, making it difficult to breathe.
 If you are experiencing pain or swelling, don't hesitate to consult with your dentist or physician.

 How Long do Oral Piercings Last?